ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 These numbers can help to weight the latency introduced by distance compared to the latency of the network access itself:

-- Server in a datacenter using Ethernet: 0.1 ms
+- Server in a data centre using Ethernet: 0.1 ms
-- Optical fiber: 1-5 ms
+- Optical fibre: 1-5 ms
 - 5G: 2-20 ms
 - Coaxial: 3-25 ms
 - DSL: 25-70 ms